 If you are just getting started creating online courses, you are probably wondering what is the best format that you can choose for your course lessons.

-This of course depends a lot on the topic, but in general one of the best formats that you can choose are slide-based lessons with a simple voiceover.
+This of course depends a lot on the topic, but in general, one of the best formats that you can choose is slide-based lessons with a simple voiceover.

-And this is because this type of lessons are extremely easy to produce and edit.
+And this is because these types of lessons are extremely easy to produce and edit.

-In this post, we are going to give you multiple options for recording a video lesson in this slides plus voiceover format, including free options for doing so, equipment, some simple recording techniques for creating the best possible lessons, and more.
+I will also show you multiple options for recording video lessons plus voiceover format, including free options for doing so, equipment, some simple recording techniques for creating the best possible lessons, and more.